 We also include models that you've requested; if a lot of members want it, we're going to test it.

-- Retailer mattresses: We selected 22 models from major brands such as Sealy, SleepMaker and A.H.
+- Retailer mattresses: We select models from major brands such as Sealy, SleepMaker and A.H.
 Beard based on feedback from member surveys.
 We also selected one exclusive model from third-party retailers such as Snooze, Forty Winks and Ikea, so you can consider alternatives to the big names.

-- Bed-in-a-box mattresses: We bought ten bed-in-a-box mattresses from popular manufacturers, and compared them to a traditional store-bought innerspring mattress.
+- Mattress-in-a-box: We buy these (also known as bed in a box) from popular manufacturers, and compared them to a traditional store-bought innerspring mattress.
 Though mostly made of memory foam and latex, you can find some innerspring bed in a box brands.

 - Our decision to focus on firm models was also directed by member feedback from our CHOICE Community forum.

-When we know what you want, our buyers go out and use member funds to buy the products from a variety of bricks and mortar, and online, retailers.
+When we know what you want, our buyers go out and use member funds to buy the products from a variety of retailers, both in person and online.

 This means we get what you'd get, so we can be sure the results are what you'd find.